drunomics/nuxtjs-drupal-ce/README.md

 For example, for the custom element `node-article-teaser` a global component `node-article-teaser.vue` would be picked up for rendering.

+### Declared props only

+A custom element is a data payload, not a set of HTML attributes: a component receives only the props it declares.
+Everything else is dropped instead of falling through onto the rendered element as a non-standard HTML attribute — so adding a field on the Drupal side never changes the markup of a component that does not ask for it.
+In dev mode the dropped keys are logged.

+Attributes that are valid on any element pass through regardless: `class`, `style`, `id`, `role`, `lang`, `dir`, `hidden`, `tabindex`, `data-*`, `aria-*` and event listeners.

 ### JSON Format Options

 The module supports two JSON formats for custom elements: